ChrisWright25/election-blog/content/post/2024-11-02-final-2024-election-prediction/index.md

 ## Final Electoral College Prediction

-The individual state models predict a close election with Kamala Harris winning __Michigan, Wisconsin, Pennsylvania__ and Trump winning __Arizona, Georgia, Nevada, North Carolina__.
+The individual state models predict a close election with Kamala Harris winning __Michigan, Wisconsin, Pennsylvania__ and Trump winning __Arizona, Georgia, North Carolina__.
 This would result in Harris winning the Electoral College with exactly __270__ votes.